xcart/xcart-docs/_pages/kb_en/general_setup/index.md

 description: Guides describing the process of installing and configuring your X-Cart 5
 published: true
 ---
-The _General Setup_ section contains tutorials on the basic store installation and configuration issues.
+This section contains tutorials on the basic store installation and configuration issues.

+## Beginner's guide

-Use X-Cart {% link "Beginner's Guide" ref_22Mt5dpo %} if you wonder how to get started and are worried about forgetting the key steps on the way to your first sale.
-The Beginner's Guide covers all the necessary tutorials from choosing a proper hosting to promoting your store and adding extra sale channels.
+X-Cart {% link "Beginner's Guide" ref_22Mt5dpo %} can help you if you wonder how to get started and are worried about forgetting the key steps on the way to your first sale.
+The Beginner’s Guide covers all the necessary tutorials from choosing a proper hosting to promoting your store and adding extra sale channels.

+## Migration tutorials

-If you are considering moving to X-Cart from another platform use our {% link "migration tutorials" ref_7AInnCrh %} and [contact our Team](https://www.x-cart.com/shopping-cart-migration.htm "General setup") for help.
+If you are considering moving to X-Cart from another platform use our {% link "migrtion tutorials" ref_7AInnCrh %}:
+* {% link "Getting started with store migration" ref_otTGssNZ %}
+{% link "Migration from X-Cart 4 to X-Cart 5" ref_EntIT03c %}
+* {% link "Migration from Litecommerce 3 to X-Cart 5" ref_icEFLRUp %}

+You can also [contact our Team](https://www.x-cart.com/shopping-cart-migration.htm "General setup") for help.

 ## Upgrade, Backup, Restore, Relocate